mrlem/android-compose-template/README.md

 A few ideas among others:

 * simplify navigation using [compose destinations](https://proandroiddev.com/compose-destinations-simpler-and-safer-navigation-in-compose-with-no-compromises-74a59c6b727d)
-* track deps versions updates
+* UI feature template for Android Studio

 ## About